lioneletaba/dxf-nesting/README.md

 # DXF Nesting Application

 This application processes DXF files for nesting shapes efficiently.
-It reads DXF files from an input directory, performs nesting operations, and outputs the result to a DXF file.
+It reads DXF files from an input directory, converts those files to SVG format, then performs nesting operations, and outputs the result to a DXF file.

-## Project Structure
+# Project Structure

 ## Data Directory Structure

-The application uses a `data` directory that must be organized as follows:
+The application uses a `examples` directory that must be organized as follows:

-### Input Directory (`data/input/`)
+### Input Directory (`examples/input/dxf`)

 - Place all your DXF files that need to be nested in this directory
 - Supported file types: `.dxf`
 - All files in this directory will be processed together

-### Output Directory (`data/output/`)
+### Output Directory (`examples/output/{file_type}`)

+_file_type_ can be svg or dxf

 - The nested result will be saved here as `output.dxf`
 - Created automatically if it doesn't exist